dcam0050/SAM_Sheffield/README.md

 -`check_all`: 		Check data and config.ini availabilities for that model, as well as current status (Training or Loaded) and check if model is curently up to date

 -`check <modelName>`: 		Check the same points as above but for a single model

 -`close <modelName>`: 		Terminates a currently loaded interaction process for the particular model

 -`delete <modelName>`: 		Physically deletes the trained model for `<modelName>`

 -`help`: 			Provides a list of available commands

--`load <modelName>`: 	Launches an interaction process for the corresponding model
+-`load <modelName>`: 		Launches an interaction process for the corresponding model.
+If model already present, reloads model from disk

+-`optimise <modelName>`: 	Optimises the parameters of the model via Bayesian Optimisation to achieve the best result.
+Require GPyOpt to be installed

 -`quit`: 			Terminates samSupervisor

 -`train` <modelName>:		Launches a training process for the corresponding model

 -`list_callSigns`:		Compiles a list of currently active callSigns.
 Where callSigns are the messages that loaded models respond to

+When a model is loaded, to retrieve a classification of a generation from the model, issue the respective command in the list_callSigns list.
+There is a timeout of 10 seconds for the response so as not to block the operation of samSupervisor

 ##Prerequisites to use samSupervisor: